KovalenkoSerj/learning_react-redux_with-examples/README.md

-# just test-learning project for practice
+# just test-learning projects for practice